 All procedures adhered to ethical standards outlined in the Helsinki Declaration (2000 revision) and were approved by the institutional ethics committee.
-Before data collection, comprehensive permissions were obtained from the relevant institutional authorities and ethics committees to ensure compliance with ethical standards.
-Written informed consent was obtained from all participants after providing them with comprehensive information about the The studv objectives. study ensured confidentiality and voluntary participation, with all questionnaires completed anonymously.
+Written informed consent was obtained from all participants after providing them with comprehensive information about the study objectives.
+The study ensured confidentiality and voluntary participation, with all questionnaires completed anonymously.